 DISTED COLLEGE NEWS

-As for career opportunities, Victor said: “Employment prospects for hospitality graduates are bright with plentiful job opportunities locally and abroad.”
+“Employment prospects for hospitality graduates are bright with plentiful job opportunities locally and abroad.

-”There’re bountiful opportunities for hospitality careers in hotels, resorts, theme parks, casinos, event management, entrepreneurship, airports, airlines, travel agencies, franchised restaurants, cruise liners and other tourism and hospitality establishments.
+”There’re bountiful opportunities for hospitality careers in hotels, resorts, theme parks, casinos, event management, entrepreneurship, airports, airlines, travel agencies, franchised restaurants, cruise liners and other tourism and hospitality establishments,” he said.

 Yeap Chor Ee Campus